Privacy-Preserving Distributed Estimation with Limited Data Rate: Preliminaries and problem formulation

 \end{definition}

 Fisher information can be used to quantify the privacy-preserving capability because of the following proposition.

-\begin{proposition}[Cram{\'e}r-Rao lower bound, \cite{zamir1998Fisher}] If $ \mathcal{I}_\mathtt{S}(y) $ is invertible, then for any unbiased estimator $ \hat{\mathtt{y}} = \hat{\mathtt{y}}(\mathtt{S}) $ of $ y $, $ \mE(\hat{\mathtt{y}}-y)(\hat{\mathtt{y}}-y)\tr \geq \mathcal{I}_\mathtt{S}^{-1}(y) $. \end{proposition}
+\begin{proposition}[Cram{\'e}r-Rao lower bound, \cite{zamir1998Fisher}] If $ \mathcal{I}_\mathtt{S}(\mathtt{y}) $ is invertible, then for any unbiased estimator $ \hat{\mathtt{y}} = \hat{\mathtt{y}}(\mathtt{S}) $ of $ \mathtt{y} $, $ \mE(\hat{\mathtt{y}}-\mathtt{y})(\hat{\mathtt{y}}-\mathtt{y})\tr \geq \mathcal{I}_\mathtt{S}^{-1}(\mathtt{y}) $. \end{proposition}

-\begin{remark} \MODIFY{ Fisher information is a natural privacy metric \cite{Farokhi2017batteries,Farokhi2019ensuring,Ke2023Differentiated}, because by \cref{prop:crbound}, smaller $ \mathcal{I}_\mathtt{S}(y) $ implies less information leaks, and vice versa.
+\begin{remark} Fisher information is a natural privacy metric \cite{Farokhi2017batteries,Farokhi2019ensuring,Ke2023Differentiated}, because by \cref{prop:crbound}, smaller $ \mathcal{I}_\mathtt{S}(\mathtt{y}) $ implies less information leaks, and vice versa.
 Besides, Fisher information is closely related to other common privacy metrics.
 For example, \cite{Barnes2020Fisher} reveals the positive correlation between $ \epsilon $-differential privacy and upper bounds of Fisher information.
 There are other advantages for Fisher information as the privacy metric.
 Firstly, compared to mutual information \cite{MIP2016,Entropy2022}, Fisher information is unrelated to the \textit{a priori} knowledge on the sensitive information, and hence, it suitable for privacy-preserving distributed estimation where the distribution of the sensitive information $ \mathtt{y}_{i,k} $ contains the unknown parameter $ \theta $.
-Secondly, compared to maximal leakage \cite{MaxLeak2020}, Fisher information allows $ \mathtt{y}_{i,k} $ to be both continuous and discrete.
-Thirdly, compared to differential privacy \cite{GaoL2021DPC}, Fisher information can be used to characterize the improvement in privacy brought by quantizers. } \end{remark}
+Secondly, compared to maximal leakage \cite{MaxLeak2020}, Fisher information allows $ \mathtt{y}_{i,k} $ to be both continuous and discrete. \MODIFYYY{Thirdly, compared to differential privacy \cite{GaoL2021DPC}, Fisher information has advantage in characterizing the improvement in privacy brought by deterministic quantizers.} \end{remark}

-Our goal is to design a privacy-preserving distributed estimation algorithm with the dynamically enhanced privacy as defined below.
+Under the above privacy metric, we aim to achieve the dynamically enhanced privacy as defined below.

 \begin{definition} If the privacy-preserving capability of an algorithm is said to be dynamically enhanced, then given any $ i \in \mathcal{V} $ and $ k $ with $ \mE\mathcal{I}_\mathtt{S}(\mathtt{y}_{i,k}) > 0 $, there exists $ T > k $ such that $ \mE\mathcal{I}_\mathtt{S}(\mathtt{y}_{i,t}) < \mE\mathcal{I}_\mathtt{S}(\mathtt{y}_{i,k}) $ for all $ t \geq T $. \end{definition}